-Is that also black?
-Then, the first one must be grayish-yellow?
+Gray-ish yellow?
 Learning how to simplify color is the fourth fundamental of art at Evolve Artist.

 Learning how to simplify color builds upon the first three fundamentals of art.
 If you haven’t read about them yet, you can check out the previous posts on value, edges, and perception first and then continue here.

 Color adds an additional dimension to value.
 Value goes from dark to light, but color is less linear.
 You could have five, ten, twenty, thirty, who knows how many colors, that are all the same value.